 You, X.; Li, F. B.; Wang, G. W. Synthesis of Ortho Acid Ester-Type 1, 3-Dioxolanofullerenes: Radical Reaction of Fullerene with Halocarboxylic Acids Promoted by Lead (IV) Acetate.
 J. Org.
 Chem.
 2014, 79 (22), 11155-11160.

 Sun, X.; Yang, J.; Zhang, W.; Zhu, X.; Hu, Y.; Yang, D.; Yuan, X.; Yu, W.; Dong, J.; Wang, H.; Li, L.; Vasant Kumar, R.; Liang, S. Lead acetate trihydrate precursor route to synthesize novel ultrafine lead oxide from spent lead acid battery pastes.
 J. Power Sources 2014, 269, 565-576.

 Harmful if swallowed.
+Causes severe skin burns and eye damage.
 Harmful if inhaled.
-May damage fertility or the unborn child.
+May cause respiratory irritation.
+May cause cancer.
+May damage the unborn child.
+Suspected of damaging fertility.
 May cause damage to organs through prolonged or repeated exposure.